laravel/docs/horizon.md

 Within Horizon's default configuration file, you will notice a `defaults` configuration option.
 This configuration option specifies the default values for your application's [supervisors](#supervisors).
 The supervisor's default configuration values will be merged into the supervisor's configuration for each environment, allowing you to avoid unnecessary repetition when defining your supervisors.

+Horizon uses a prefix when storing all Horizon data in Redis.
+You may modify the prefix by configuring HORIZON_PREFIX when running multiple installations of Horizon on the same server to avoid conflicts.
+If you change the prefix, remember that it must end with a colon (":").

 <a name="balancing-strategies"></a>
 ### Balancing Strategies